 "The more joints move, the more the cartilage gets nourished by the joint fluid," Bush-Joseph says.
-He recommends yoga or Pilates to keep the joints moving and improve flexibility.
+He recommends yoga or Pilates to make you more flexible.
 "Don't feel like you have to be perfect in class.
 Instructors will accommodate people with limitations."

-Over-the-counter pain relievers are a good choice for short-term relief during flare-ups of arthritis pain, Schneiderbauer says.
-If you think you need a daily pain reliever, talk to your doctor to see which one is right for you.
-"If you end up taking it for months or years, it may be time to think about joint replacement surgery."
+Over-the-counter painkillers are a good choice for short-term relief during flare-ups of arthritis pain, Schneiderbauer says.
+If you think you need one every day, talk it over with your doctor.

-7. If home therapies fail, ask your doctor about injections.
-Cortisone injections are good for short term flare-ups.
+7. If home remedies fail, ask your doctor about injections.
+Cortisone shots are good for short-term flare-ups.